with Spanish Steps, Piazza Navona, Trevi Fountain & Pantheon

 Discover Ancient Treasures Among Unparalleled Ambience

 They say all roads lead to Rome but, once you’ve arrived, all roads lead to incredible artistic and architectural displays.
 Renaissance palaces, baroque churches, and buzzing market squares pave the way to ancient structures, such as the remains of the Temple of Hadrian.
 While Piazza Pietra isn’t as famous as some of our other stops, the eleven 15-meter-high Corinthian columns that line the square are sure to wow you.
-Erected in 145 BC, the columns represent only a tiny fraction of the monumental temple that once stood here in honor of the Emperor Hadrian, who ruled Ancient Rome from 117-138 AD.
+Erected in 145 BC, the columns represent only a tiny fraction of the monumental temple that once stood here in honor of Emperor Hadrian, who ruled Ancient Rome from 117-138 AD.

 Just a short walk away, we’ll stand awestruck by one of Hadrian’s most extraordinary contributions to The Eternal City, the Pantheon.
-Gaze upon its grandiose portico from Piazza della Rotonda and discover how its enormous columns, each of which stand 39 feet tall and weigh 60 tons, were transported from Egypt nearly 2,000 years ago.
+Gaze upon its grandiose portico from Piazza della Rotonda and discover how its enormous columns, each of which stands 39 feet tall and weighs 60 tons, were transported from Egypt nearly 2,000 years ago.
 Translate the Latin inscription and hear tales of how the once Pagan temple became a Christian Church.
 Make your entrance through the gigantic bronze doors and stand mesmerized on patterned marble floors beneath the world’s largest unsupported dome and its central oculus.
 Then, take a moment to ponder the life of artist Raphael beside his tomb.